History of Ellis County

 A few brick companies advertised their brick to consumers, such as the Acme Brick Company of Fort Worth, which operated a plant in Ferris during the mid-20th century.
 One advertisement in the Texas State Gazetteer of 1914 stated that brick is a logical building material because a brick building earns dividends through higher rentals, has a low cost of up-keep, and has lower insurance rates and premiums.

-If you are interested in supporting our museum or becoming a member, let us know!
+If you are interested in supporting our museum by volunteering or becoming a member, let us know!